Introduction

 In iced, widgets are independent values.
 The same way you can have an integer in a variable, you can have a widget as well.

-These values are normally created using a helper function from the widget
+These values are normally created using a helper function from the widget module.

 use iced::widget::button;